grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### Repairs on the bottom)

-She found Chips waiting for her at the cargo hold bulkhead in the forward battery room on the bottom deck of the boat.
+She found Chips waiting for her at the cargo hold bulkhead in the forward battery room on the lowest deck of the boat.
 Chips had a large wrench with her and as soon as Percy arrived she banged with it on the bulkhead.
 "Well Capt, it sounds fuckin' hollow to me.
 Still air on the other side of the fuckin' bulkhead at least."

 Percy cranked open the hatch, the rusted sealing wheel squeaking painfully in her ears.
-The lights were out in the cargo hold, so they were looking into blackness.
+Chips had smartly left the lights out when she abandoned the cargo hold before bottoming, so they were looking into blackness.
 But the air smelled damp and they could hear many drips echoing in the huge empty space.

 Percy reached around and flipped on the lights.
 The white overheads glared.
 The steel grating of the floor led down a gentle slope and disappeared into an oily, black subterranean lake.
 A couple of empty wooden crates floated like lost Viking craft, accompanied by a film of black frothing grease that wafted by in patches like bergs among the Viking ships.
 Any sound Percy and Chips made echoed back and forth from hull to hull over the water.

-"That's the fuckin' raw material of nightmares," said Chips.
+"That's the fuckin' raw material they make the worst fucking nightmares outta," said Chips.

-"We probably did more damage to her when we pressed her bow into the sea floor --- like levering apart the bones of a carcass.
-We don't have much time before this whole hold is flooded --- in which case we'll never get off the fucking bottom.
+"We probably did more damage to her when we pressed her bow into the sea floor, levering here apart, like.
+We don't have much time before the whole hold is flooded --- in which case we'll never get off the bottom.
 What do you need, Chips?"

 "Ah, just send fuckin' Owen back down.
 This time it looks like I'll be breathing through a fuckin' hose while I'm stitching the fuckin' gash back together."

 "Alright.
-I'll get Gregory and Bastian looking for more portable bilge pumps.
+I'll put Gregory and Bastian on finding more portable bilge pumps.
+I think there's some old ones in storage we might be able to get running.
 They can run hose down and see if we can't get some of this water into the trim tanks and back out into the ocean where it belongs."

 "Fuckin' right."